Educational Technology Expansion and the Latest Trends on the Education Sector in 2022

 So, after reading this complicated explanation, how can Blockchain Technology be applied in education?
 Well, the most obvious example is:

-Imagine if your diplomas and certificates are issued and stored online, so that you don’t have to request the school to send the diplomas or to verify every time you apply for a new job or apply for an advanced degree.
+Imagine if your diplomas and certificates are issued and stored online so that you don’t have to request the school to send the diplomas or verify them every time you apply for a new job or apply for an advanced degree.
 This also prevents people from submitting fake degrees.
 MIT was the first institution to implement this technology, and you can read more about its advantage on the MIT website.

 Robotics

 The application of robotics has helped the medical field tremendously in treating and saving patients.
-When applied in education, robotics and simulators can help students experience new learning.
+When applied in education, robotics, and simulators can help students experience new learning.
 There are multiple examples from Purdue University, but we would love to point out one example related to special education for people with disabilities.

 “Robotics – Students with special requirements are reaching new levels of learning through the use of robotics in the classroom.
 With these technologies, children with autism learn communication and social skills, and students with developmental issues and attention disorders are learning focus.
 Individuals with severe physical disabilities are also offered a constant companion and health monitoring system – all through robotics.
 Robots can be programmed to suit each child’s need, offering special education in a much simpler, accessible format.”